abgox/abyss/readme.md

 ### If you have problems accessing Github

-- You can use [scoop-tools](https://scoop-tools.abgox.com), and it allows you to temporarily use the replaced proxy URL to download the installation package.
+- You can use [scoop-tools](https://scoop-tools.abgox.com), and it allows you to temporarily use the replaced proxy url to download the installation package.
   - Github: https://github.com/abgox/scoop-tools
   - Gitee: https://gitee.com/abgox/scoop-tools